kanthikp/MPS/README.md

 ### Implementation Details
 * Message Publishing service creates N MessageGenerators
-* Message generators create messages and inserts into Message Queue
+* MessageGenerators create messages and inserts into Message Queue
-* Message Consuming service dequeues the messages and uses MessageType specific Consumer to process
+* Message Consuming service dequeues the messages and invokes MessageType specific Consumer to process the same

 ### Possible improvements
 * Use Reactive Extensions to replace the Queue with Subject